Wang Zelong to Miranda Qu: Meet 10 of the youngest billionaires in Asia

 Age: 37

 The executive director of Sun Hung Kai Properties Ltd since 2016, Christopher Kwok belongs to the famous Asian billionaire family of the Kwoks.
-He is the younger son of real estate tycoon Raymond Kwok (chairman of Sun Hung Kai Properties) and has a net worth of USD 1.7 billion (INR 14030 crores approx).
+He is the younger son of real estate tycoon Raymond Kwok (chairman of Sun Hung Kai Properties) and has a net worth of USD 1.7 billion.

 Since its public listing in 1972, SHKP has been one of the largest property developers in Hong Kong, dealing mostly with the development of premium-quality residential projects.
 The company also owns multiple shopping mall chains, offices, hotel portfolios and extensive land banks.